 What is bruschetta?

 Bruschetta is an Italian word that means toasted bread with toppings.
 The classic bruschetta recipe typically includes toasted bread drizzled with olive oil that’s topped with a fresh tomato and basil mixture.
-It’s SO delicious and is such a quick and easy appetizer to whip up.
-It’s one of my favorite appetizers to make during the summer!
+The flavors meld together and taste super fresh and delicious.

 How to make bruschetta

 In a medium-sized bowl, add the chopped tomatoes, olive oil, balsamic, garlic and basil.
 Mix until combined.
 Then add salt and pepper to taste.
 Store the bruschetta in the fridge for at least 15 minutes to allow the flavors to marinate together.

 Bread for serving